cronkitedata/dataj/content/weeks/week03-1.md

 * " More than half of Georgia’s small towns — with populations under 10,000 — have lost people since 2010, compared to fewer than 1 in 6 of all towns 10,000 and up, an Atlanta Journal-Constitution analysis of the census data found. "

 Data source: Georgia [Governor's Office of Budget and Planning](https://opb.georgia.gov/census-data/population-estimates) (use City and Town estimates, 2018).
-I [saved a copy of the spreadsheet here](https://cronkitedata.s3.amazonaws.com/xlfiles/ga-city-town-2018.xlsx) in case the website changes.
+I [cleaned it up a little and saved a copy of the spreadsheet here](https://cronkitedata.s3.amazonaws.com/xlfiles/ga-city-town-2018-sc1.xlsx) .

+[Here is the beginning of a data diary](https://docs.google.com/document/d/1WQs0MYy8EpT9Yub7nRXM4V09Or8JJcdArQiK9jTBpBE/edit?usp=sharing) you can add to as we work through it in class.
+I would like you do to it in Google Docs rather than as a separate sheet because you want to be able to move around the document easily.

 The original spreadsheet had a weird heading that suggests the estimates were from 2016, not 2018, suggesting in turn they are forecasts.
 I believe they just republished the format of earlier years and forgot to change the heading.
 I checked it against a more [recent Census release](https://www.census.gov/data/tables/time-series/demo/popest/2010s-total-cities-and-towns.html) and against the story.
 We can use this for our purposes.
 It's definitely a question to go into your data diary if this were a real situation!